-What is the master plan for Whitten Oval?
+What is the redevelopment of Mission Whitten Oval?

-The Western Bulldogs Football Club has developed a master plan for an expanded Whitten Oval precinct – a revolutionary re-imagining and redevelopment of its traditional home, Victoria University Whitten Oval, and the broader Whitten Oval precinct.
-The Club recognises itself as part of a much larger community and holds the vision of developing a destination location for the Whitten Oval precinct with an emphasis on family values and sporting camaraderie, while respecting the heritage value of the precinct.
+The Western Bulldogs Football Club is undergoing a revolutionary re-imagining of its traditional home, Mission Whitten Oval, and the broader Whitten Oval precinct.
+The Club recognises itself as part of a much larger community and holds the vision of developing a destination location for the Whitten Oval precinct with an emphasis on family values and sporting camaraderie, while respecting the heritage and history of the precinct.

-A reimagined and redeveloped Whitten Oval precinct will become the centrepiece of Melbourne’s west, a home for an elite sporting club and a common place for the community.
+A redeveloped Whitten Oval precinct will become the centrepiece of Melbourne’s west, a home for both a professional sporting club and a common place for the community.